Tyrell Williams: 2019

-On March 13, 2019, Williams signed a four-year, $44 million contract with the Oakland Raiders.
-Williams made his debut with the Raiders in Week 1 against the Denver Broncos on Monday Night Football.
+On March 13, 2019, Williams signed a four-year, $44 million contract with the Raiders.
+Williams made his debut with the Raiders in Week 1 against the Broncos on Monday Night Football.
 In the game, Williams caught six passes for 105 yards and a touchdown in the 24–16 win.
-In Week 2 against the Kansas City Chiefs, Williams caught five passes for 46 yards and one touchdown as the Raiders lost 28–10.
+In Week 2 against the Chiefs, Williams caught five passes for 46 yards and one touchdown as the Raiders lost 28–10.
 In Week 3 against the Minnesota Vikings, Williams caught three passes for 29 yards and his third receiving touchdown of the season as the Raiders lost 34–14.
 In Week 4 against the Indianapolis Colts, Williams caught three passes for 36 yards and one touchdown in the 31–24 win.
 This was Williams' fourth consecutive game with a receiving touchdown.
 Williams was forced to miss the Raiders' next two games due to a foot injury.
 He made his return in Week 8 against the Houston Texans.
 In the game, Williams caught three passes for 91 yards and a touchdown in the 27–24 loss.
-Overall, Willliams finished the 2019 season with 42 receptions for 651 receiving yards and six receiving touchdowns.
+Overall, Williams finished the 2019 season with 42 receptions for 651 receiving yards and six receiving touchdowns.